PDXpert PLM Software

 Reviewing the CSV data before importing to PDXpert §

 The PDX package generator tool defines the PDX package content.
 Some package generators include more information than others, which affects what data you'll need to review, add, modify and delete.
-The generator tool's documentation may describe what the package contains and guide your review the CSV files.
+The generator tool's documentation may describe what the package contains and guide your review of the CSV made by PDXplorer.

-The IPC-2570 standard is an extensible framework that is not consistently interpreted by package generator tools.
+The IPC-2570 standard is a flexible framework that is not consistently interpreted by package generator tools.
 Depending on the source software, export templates may need to be changed, and the exported data will probably need some editing.

-- To modify a PDXplorer export template, see: Customizing export formats
+- PDXplorer 4 export template, see: Customizing export formats

 - To review and edit the data that PDXplorer exports, use Unicode-compatible text editors like Notepad++ or specialized CSV editors.
 Avoid using Microsoft Excel, which can silently reformat numeric and date data, or alter Unicode characters.